Eric Fogg: Career

 Fogg's name first reached a wider audience when he appeared at a Queen's Hall Prom concert on 21 September 1920 to conduct his Golden Butterfly ballet suite, op 40.
 On 16 June 1921, his "Chinese suite" The Golden Valley (1919) was premiered by Adrian Boult with the Queen's Hall Orchestra at the Royal College of Music, in the same concert as the first and only performance of Ivor Gurney's War Elegy.

 He joined the BBC in Manchester in 1924 as an accompanist, rising to assistant music director under T H Morrison.
 In the 1930s he was well known as "Uncle Eric" of the radio programme Children's Favourites.
 He succeeded Archie Camden as the conductor of the Manchester Schoolchildren's Orchestra.
 In 1934 he moved to London and became musical director of the BBC's Empire Service (now the BBC World Service), where he founded the Empire Orchestra of 22 players in December 1934.

 After this time his composition work tailed off due to pressure of other work, which included conducting the Empire Orchestra five times a week, mostly in the early mornings and late at night.
 In 1935 he conducted the orchestra in the first performance of Peggy Glanville-Hicks's Sinfonietta in D minor for small orchestra.

-Death
+Personal life and death

+Eric Fogg's first wife was the cellist Kathleen Moorhouse (c1900-1952), who studied (and later taught) at the Royal Manchester College of Music with Walter Hatton and Arnold Trowell.
+Fogg dedicated his 1922 Poem for cello and piano to her, and they married in 1926.
+She was a frequent performer and broadcaster of chamber music, with (among others) her husband, Frank Merrick and Maurice Jacobson.
+In the mid-1930s their address was 12, Marlborough House, Osnaburgh Street, Regent's Park.

 Eric Fogg died on 19 December 1939, when he either fell or jumped under the wheels of a train at Waterloo Station in London.
 He had been on his way to Brighton for his second wedding.
 The coroner delivered an open verdict, however his death is often described as suicide.